realityforge/Quake-III-Arena/convert_tga_assets_to_png.md

 Libpng is the broadly used reference library and has a comprehensive reference manual.
 It also has an extremely complex API and a history of security vulnerabilities.
 Despite these limitations, the initial implementation used libpng but it was later rejected due to the significant complexity associated with the implementation.

 Libspng was selected as it has a simple API, is substantially smaller and faster than libpng and was built with a focus on security.
-This includes following secure coding standards, having a comprehensive test suite and fuzz testing aand static analysis.
+This includes following secure coding standards, having a comprehensive test suite and fuzz testing and static analysis.

 #### Asset Conversion